Posted on 23 Mar 2017

 Take a look at the dependency of performance from learning: how would you set an employee up to be successful in achieving goals that are designed to stretch their capabilities?
 Of course you would say: ‘make sure their development plan aligns to supporting those objectives’, but that’s hard if it’s not within the one platform.
 When hiring internally, are you able to consider their latest performance, or see the internal projects they’ve worked on?
 If inputs are being collated from multiple systems, or worse still the information has to be manually re-entered, the process then feels cumbersome and time consuming.

 Talent management processes are interlinked and this needs to be reflected in the technology that facilitates such activities in the real world.
-Objective decision-making based on key insights from a holistic view of talent, is key for your HR function to prove its value, and gain key organizational investment.
+Objective decision-making based on key insights from a holistic view of talent, is key for your HR function to prove its value, and gain key organisational investment.

 3. UTM and the Talent Mobility Cycle – why visibility counts

 When creating a strategic approach to the talent mobility cycle, the overall visibility a UTM solution delivers to the business is critical in taking insight-based action.
 The talent mobility cycle addresses the key phases an employer faces: retaining, attracting, developing and transitioning employees.
-Organizations lacking visibility in any or all of these phases will likely find themselves facing higher turnover and greater difficulty in bringing on board the talent that they need.
+Organisations lacking visibility in any or all of these phases will likely find themselves facing higher turnover and greater difficulty in bringing on board the talent that they need.

 Consider this overview of each phase of the talent mobility cycle and how UTM technology is key: